-3. Get Preapproved for a Mortgage
+8. Get Preapproved for a Mortgage

 Many homebuyers don’t start thinking about financing until after they’ve found a home they want to purchase, but that’s a rookie mistake.

 Once you’ve found a mortgage lender, the next step is to apply to get preapproved for a mortgage.
-This typically involves a credit check and answering questions about your income, your assets, and the home you want to buy.
+This typically involves undergoing a credit check and answering questions about your monthly income, your assets, and the home you want to buy.

-5. Hire the Right Real Estate Agent For You
+9. Hire the Right Real Estate Agent For You

-A real estate agent will represent you and your best interests throughout the entire home-buying process, from start to finish.
+A good real estate agent will represent you and your best interests throughout the entire home-buying process, from start to finish.
 Your agent can help you find homes that meet your budget, help you write offers, negotiate, and more.

-“Personally, would I work with a realtor with only one transaction?
-Probably not.
-Because you want someone who is a local expert.
-They need to know the market inside and out.
-They need to be a full-time realtor.
-Ideally, you want someone who you get along with really well because you’re going to be dealing with this person in an intense manner for as long as you’re shopping with them,” Beeston says.
+“You want someone who is a local expert,” Beeston says.
+“They need to know the market inside and out.
+They need to be a full-time [real estate agent].
+Ideally, you want someone who you get along with really well because you’re going to be dealing with this person in an intense manner for as long as you’re shopping with them,” she adds.

-6. Start House Hunting
+10. Start House Hunting

 Finding the house of your dreams comes easier when you’re well-prepared.
 Make a list of your must-haves for buying a home, like price range, square footage, number of bedrooms and bathrooms, condition of the home, neighborhood, and property value trends, among other things.

 “If you’re going to be quarantined and you’re in the city, you’re stuck in 1,000 square feet.
-So we have seen a lot of buyers come into our area from the city — not only because of the interest rates but because they also don’t want to be quarantined in that small space,” says Adriana Buenrostro, a realtor with Prosper Real Estate in Sonoma County, California.
+So we have seen a lot of buyers come into our area from the city — not only because of the interest rates but because they also don’t want to be quarantined in that small space,” says Adriana Buenrostro, a Realtor with Prosper Real Estate in Sonoma County, California.

 Your real estate agent can help you find houses within your budget and take you to see them in person.
 You can also let your agent know which specific houses you’d like to see.

-7. Make An Offer On A House
+11. Make An Offer On A House

 Your offer could get accepted or rejected, or the seller may make a counteroffer.
 The outcome of your offer will determine how you and your agent proceed.
 If rejected, you’ll have to move onto another property.

-If the seller comes back with a counteroffer, which means there’s likely been a change in purchase price or terms, you’ll have the option to accept, reject, or make another counteroffer.
+If the seller comes back with a counteroffer, which means there’s likely been a change in the purchase price or terms, you’ll have the option to accept, reject, or make another counteroffer.
 Negotiations may continue for a while after you submit your offer.

 Housing demand has increased significantly in the suburbs of metropolitan areas like New York City, Washington D.C., and Los Angeles, meaning sellers are getting multiple offers.
 In these types of markets, Beeston says you may face a lot of rejection, and your agent may have to write 10 to 15 offers before one is accepted.

-8. Get an Inspection and Appraisal
+12. Get a Home Inspection and Appraisal

 To get final loan approval, it’s critical to keep your finances and credit in order during the underwriting process.
 That means no large purchases, late payments, or sudden changes to your credit.

-Your lender may ask you for more paperwork during the underwriting process to see if anything significantly changed since preapproval.
+Your lender may ask you for more paperwork during the underwriting process to see if anything has significantly changed since preapproval.
 You may be asked for bank statements, tax returns, or additional proof of income.
 If so, respond promptly.

-You’ll also need to do a final walkthrough of the house you’re about to buy.
+You’ll also need to do a final walk through of the house you’re about to buy.
 It’s a chance for you and your agent to see every inch of the house and make sure everything looks and works as it should.

-10. Sign the Papers and Close the Sale
+15. Sign the Papers and Close the Sale

 You’ve made it to closing, the very last step in the home-buying process.
 Expect to pay your closing costs, get your new house keys, and sign a big pile of paperwork.

-The closing agent will file the paperwork with your county recorder or register of deeds office to make it official.
+After you sign everything, the closing agent will file the paperwork with your county recorder or register of deeds office to make it official.

 Once that’s complete, you’re officially a homeowner.
 You’ve come a long way, but after closing and moving, there’s one more important task: making your first mortgage payment on time.
 It’s usually due one month after you’ve closed, which gives you some time to plan and prepare.